 Once a month, the church site transforms into a community beauty parlour right in the heart of Portsmouth, offering rest and relaxation to local women.

-This existing project inspired Miriam Hargreaves, who had recently moved to the area, to found Vista through the church.
+This existing project inspired Miriam Hargreaves, who had recently moved to the area, found Vista through the church.

 Having previously worked for nationwide charity Beyond the Streets, which works to protect women from sexual exploitation, Miriam knew there was no specialist support in the Portsmouth area.